SAP Negotiations • Vendor Management

 Section 3 — Contract Governance, Pricing Negotiation & Cost Optimisation

 Managing SAP requires continuous oversight.
 Studies show up to 90% of SAP customers overpay due to over-licensing or unused licences.
-Strong contract governance and negotiation discipline are your primary tools to keep costs in line.
+Strong contract governance and negotiation discipline are your primary levers.
+For detailed negotiation tactics see SAP Licence Negotiation: How to Maximise Your Outcome.

 Negotiate